jossnock/fast_circle/README.md

 ## About

-A simple game where you control a circle, moving through stages
+A simple game where you control a circle, moving through stages.